STI testing

 mst-et-ist

 Since 2010, the incidence of certain STD and STI (sexually transmitted diseases and infections) has increased exponentially.
 The resurgence of venereal diseases such as syphilis, gonorrhea, and chlamydia is a public health phenomenon that should not be ignored.
+STD and STI testing is available at Alegria Medical Centre.
+Please find more details at the end of this article.

 What are STDs?